tirohan/BlockstackML/flask_app/readme.md

 Before running the Flask app, make sure you have the following prerequisites installed on your system:

 - Python 3.x
-- [Additional Dependencies]: List any additional dependencies or libraries required for your app.

 ## Installation